HastieIO/HollowRoot-Insider-Threat-Lab-in-AD-Azure/README.md

 # HollowRoot – Full-Stack Enterprise Security Lab

-HollowRoot is a full-stack cybersecurity simulation project designed to showcase realistic insider threat paths across both **Active Directory (AD)** and **Azure cloud infrastructure**.

-This lab environment is built to feel like something you’d actually see in a fast-growing fintech company — messy permissions, rushed cloud rollout, reused credentials, and too much trust in too many places.
+HollowRoot is a full-stack cybersecurity lab that simulates what happens when a company builds fast, configures badly, and underestimates the risks of insider threats.

+It’s built to mimic a realistic fintech company — **Blackridge Bank** — with an internal Active Directory environment, a cloud-connected Azure tenant, and all the messy identity and access problems that real organizations often overlook.

+This isn’t just a red team lab.
+It’s the whole picture:
+- **Blue team setup**
+- **Red team abuse**
+- **Post-breach analysis**
+- **Hardening + remediation**

 ---

 ## 🧠 Project Goal

-The goal of HollowRoot is to **simulate how a rogue insider can move from intern-level access to full domain and cloud compromise**, using real-world misconfigurations and security oversights.

-It’s designed to cover both **red team escalation paths** and **blue team detection failures**, making it ideal for learning, documentation, or resume-worthy demos.
+To simulate how a trusted insider — starting with basic intern access — can escalate privileges, compromise sensitive systems, and eventually breach the cloud, all because no one locked things down.

+And then, to flip the script:
+**How do we defend against it?
+What could’ve stopped it?**

 ---

-## 🗂️ What This Project Covers
+## 🧩 Project Structure

+### Phase 1 – Foundation & Infrastructure

+- Deployed an **Active Directory environment (`blackridge.local`)**
-- Structured Active Directory environment (`blackridge.local`) with users, departments, RBAC, and NTFS-secured shared folders
+  - Structured by site and department
-- Realistic group structures using role-based access control (RBAC)
+  - Users, security groups, and mapped shared drives
+- Wrote PowerShell automation to generate:
+  - 100 users
+  - Department-based OU + group assignments
+  - Human-style passwords
-- Automated PowerShell scripts for user + group deployment
+- Locked down folders with NTFS + group permissions
+- Shared folders via SMB
-- Windows 10 client setup for internal access simulation
+- Deployed a Windows 10 client to test permissions and simulate user actions

-- RDP + file share scenarios
-- Azure tenant setup mimicking a hybrid org:
-  - Bad identity hygiene
+### Phase 2 – Insider Attack (Red Team)

+- Introduced **Eliot**, a quiet IT intern with too much access
+- Discovered overprivileged execs, reused credentials, and unsecured shares
+- Found a `.ps1` script with **hardcoded Azure credentials**
+- Pivoted from domain to Azure using built-in tools (no malware)
-  - Key Vault exposure
+- Extracted secrets from **Azure Key Vault**
-  - Public blob storage leaks
+- Downloaded financials from **public blob storage**
-  - Credential hardcoding
-- Credential leak on-prem (`.ps1`) used to pivot into Azure
-- Red team escalation design baked into the misconfigs
+- Planted a logic bomb for cleanup

+### Phase 3 – Blue Team Response

+After the breach, we wrote a **remediation plan** based on real-world blue team practices:
+- How GPOs could’ve prevented lateral movement
+- How conditional access and MFA would’ve stopped the cloud pivot
+- How logging and alerts could’ve revealed Eliot’s activity early
+- How to fix overprivileged groups, clean up stale identities, and secure cloud storage properly

 ---

-## 📖 Story: “The Intern Who Got Tired of Waiting”
+## 📖 Short Story: “The Intern Who Got Tired of Waiting”

-_Eliot Drake_ was a quiet, hard-working IT intern at Blackridge Bank.
+_Eliot Drake_ was the type of intern most teams want — early, eager, and quiet.

-He clocked in early, stayed late, and did everything he was told.
-For a while, he thought it might pay off — maybe even land him a full-time spot.
-But one afternoon, he overheard his manager during a Teams call:

-> “We’ll probably just cut him loose.
-He hasn’t shown any real initiative.”

-Something snapped.

-Over the next few weeks, Eliot stopped trying to impress and started exploring.
-He noticed that executives had domain admin rights.
-That PowerShell scripts had saved credentials in plain text.
-That cloud access was wide open — and no one was watching.
+But after overhearing his manager talk about letting him go, he decided to stop waiting for a shot and start making moves.

+He found credentials in shared folders.
+Noticed that some execs had domain admin.
+Saw that cloud access wasn’t being monitored.

-He didn’t have to break in.
+He didn’t break in.
-He was already inside.
+He just kept going.

 ---

-## 🔍 Why This Project Exists
+## 🧪 Why This Lab Exists

-I built this to learn what companies actually do wrong, not just what textbooks say.

-HollowRoot is meant to feel real — full of corner-cutting, shadow admins, forgotten shares, and policies that "someone meant to fix."
-The kind of environment where compromise doesn't happen because of zero-days, but because no one ever cleaned up after themselves.
+I didn’t want to just build something “secure.”
+I wanted to build something that looked normal — and was quietly dangerous.

+HollowRoot is the kind of place where:
+- MFA was “on the roadmap”
+- Scripts with passwords were left on the share drive
+- Domain Admins didn’t remember who was in what group
+- Cloud was rushed and no one went back to fix it

+This project is about understanding how attacks happen — and what can be done after.

 ---

-## 🛠️ Tools Used
+## 🛠️ Stack

-- Windows Server 2022
+- Windows Server 2022 (AD, file shares, group policies)
-- Windows 10 (client)
+- Windows 10 (domain-joined client)
-- Proxmox (for virtualization)
-- Azure Portal (free tier)
-- PowerShell
+- PowerShell (automation + internal abuse)
-- Microsoft Entra ID (formerly Azure AD)
+- Azure (IAM, Storage, Key Vault, Entra ID)
+- Proxmox (virtualization for lab)

 ---

+## 🧾 Deliverables

+- `Deploy-BlackridgeAD.ps1` – user + group automation
+- `Phase_1_Notes.md` – clean walkthrough of AD + Azure setup
+- `Phase_2_RedTeam.md` – Eliot’s attack chain
+- `Phase_3_BlueTeamRemediation.md` – hardening recommendations
+- `Phase_1_Report.pdf` – polished summary for portfolio use

+---

 ## 📬 Contact / Follow-Up

-This project is a work-in-progress designed for learning and portfolio building.
+This lab is ongoing — future phases will expand into logging, SIEM alerts, lateral detection, and more.

-If you're curious or want to build something similar, feel free to reach out or follow along.
+If you’re building something similar or want to fork and expand on HollowRoot, feel free to reach out or contribute.

+Let’s build bad infrastructure, so we can get better at defending it.